collocations.org

 1. people/period of time

-The older generation prefer a darker and more traditional kind of clothing.
+The older generation preferred the traditional kind of ceremony.

 coming, future, later, next, rising